UnderTrack/UnderCry-Project/README.md

 >***
 All the affiliated things about us game.
 It's include the game source code, the engine, and others things like that.
-All content here is free of rights until a undefined time, during this time, you shall put your nickname after your edit, because, when we're going to start seriously the project, we'll make a list of developers who've participated
+All content here is free of rights until a undefined time, during this time, you shall put your nickname after your edit, because, when we're going to start seriously the project, we'll make a list of developers who've participated.
-(The only mark that people will find from you on the game).
+(The only mark that people will find from you on the game) It's actualy a French project.
 >***

 ## - **Todo list :**